December 22nd, 2020. Mark Hughes

 Can a ‘Bad Credit’ Mortgage Be Good?

 Traditionally, ‘bad credit’ mortgage brokers and lenders could be unscrupulous, offering sky-high interest rates and unattractive mortgage deals.
 With stricter regulations on the industry, the landscape has changed.
-Now, the majority of lenders positioning themselves in the ‘bad credit’ sector work tirelessly to find the correct finance for every individual.
+Now, most lenders positioning themselves in the ‘bad credit’ sector work tirelessly to find the correct finance for every individual.
 In many cases, these specialist lenders can help improve a client’s situation by reducing their monthly costs.

 It may sound odd, but by taking out a ‘bad credit’ mortgage loan at a higher rate and ensuring that you meet the repayments, you can work to improve your credit score.
 After a year or two of making regular repayments, you may be able to re-mortgage on a standard interest rate and save money.
 This can help you to overcome your patchy credit history and get back on track in the easiest way possible.